straydogstudio/meta_reports/README.md

 ###Writing a report

+- With templates installed:
+  - Use the models and helper methods to create report data.
+  - Render it using the default templates, or any template of your own.
+- With the engine installed:
   - Write the data method using a static method in the `app/models/meta_reports/report.rb` model.
 The method should accept the params hash as its single argument.
 It should return the data in the form of a MetaReports::Data object or a hash.
   - Create a new report record using the reports page.
 The name must match the data method name.
   - If not using the default templates, write your own templates.

 ###MetaData